bmourino/ch359/README.md

     - select “Get”

 - Step 3: Create a Linux account

+- Step 4: Install compiler using `sudo apt-get install build-essential` (if there is an error, try run `sudo spt-get update` before)

 - Step 4: Follow the descriptions in the following section

 ## How to approach this repository